Signs Your Husband Is Cheating on His Phone (17 Red Flags)

 - He's started caring more about his appearance before work or social events where this person will be present

-Here's what's available to someone who wants to hide a relationship:
+Here is what is available to someone who wants to hide a relationship:

 - Encrypted messaging apps (Signal, Telegram) that prevent anyone — including the app company — from reading messages